Star Wars: Shatterpoint is an upcoming tabletop skirmish game from Atomic Mass Games, based on the Star Wars universe.

 Turn Sequence

 Before a game begins, the players roll of to see who goes first, and then they take turns making activations with their units.
-Each unit has an Order card, which each player shuffles into an Order Deck along a Shatterpoint card, and when it’s their turn to activate, they draw an Order card to see which Unit they get to activate.
+Each unit has an Order card, which each player shuffles into an Order Deck alongside a Shatterpoint card, and when it’s their turn to activate, they draw an Order card to see which Unit they get to activate.
 If they draw the Shatterpoint card, they can pick whichever Unit they want to activate.
 If they draw a Unit they don’t want to activate right away, once per turn they can pay 1 Force point to set them aside, draw a new card and then just pick the card they set aside later.
 When they run out of cards to draw, they Refresh their deck by shuffling all the cards back into it.
+When players Refresh their decks, they also Refresh their Force Pool, so they can use all of their abilities igen.

 Attacking and taking damage